 On September 9, 2021, we acquired all the equity interest of Ultimate Information Systems, Inc. (dba Arx).
 Arx is a cloud-based platform which creates accessible technology to enable a modern-day police force that is fully transparent, accountable, and a trusted resource to the community it serves.
-The total purchase price, net of cash acquired, was approximately \$12.8 million, of which \$12.4 million was paid in cash and approximately \$0.5 million was accrued for indemnity holdbacks, subject to certain post-closing adjustments.
+The total purchase price, net of cash acquired, was approximately \$12.8 million.

-On September 1, 2021, we acquired VendEngine, Inc (VendEngine) as contemplated by the Agreement and Plan of Merger dated June 3, 2021.
-As result of the merger, VendEngine became a direct subsidiary of the Company.
-VendEngine is a cloud-based software provider focused on financial technology for the corrections market.
-The total purchase price, net of cash acquired of \$1.7 million, was approximately \$83.8 million, consisting of \$80.2 million paid in cash, and approximately \$5.4 million related to indemnity holdbacks, subject to certain post-closing adjustments.
+On September 1, 2021, we acquired VendEngine, Inc (VendEngine), a cloud-based software provider focused on financial technology for the corrections market.
+The total purchase price, net of cash acquired of \$1.7 million, was approximately \$83.6 million, consisting of \$81.6 million paid in cash, and approximately \$3.8 million related to indemnity holdbacks.

-On April 21, 2021 ("the Closing Date"), we acquired NIC as contemplated by the Agreement and Plan of Merger dated February 9, 2021.
-As result of the merger, NIC became a direct subsidiary of the Company and NIC's subsidiaries became indirect subsidiaries.
-NIC is a leading digital government solutions and payment company that primarily serves federal and state government agencies.
-The total purchase price, net of cash acquired of \$331.8 million, was approximately \$2.0 billion, consisting of cash paid of \$2.3 billion and \$1.9 million of purchase consideration related to the conversion of unvested restricted stock awards, subject to post-closing adjustments.
+On April 21, 2021, we acquired NIC, a leading digital government solutions and payment company that primarily serves federal and state government agencies.
+The total purchase price, net of cash acquired of \$331.8 million, was approximately \$2.0 billion, consisting of cash paid of \$2.3 billion and \$1.9 million of purchase consideration related to the conversion of unvested restricted stock awards.